Mohamad-sakib/learning/syncAndAsyncProgramming.md

 both are executed differetly
 sync callback are executed just after the sync function is called, if sync callback are called inside the sync function. while for it is different since they are called after all sync function are executed.

+# great summary

+Summary:
+JavaScript is single-threaded in that it executes code on a single call stack.
+Asynchronous tasks (like setTimeout, network requests, etc.) are handled by the runtime environment (Web APIs in the browser or libuv in Node.js), not the JavaScript engine itself.
+These tasks are executed outside the main thread and once completed, their callbacks are placed into the callback queue.
+The event loop ensures that callbacks are executed after the synchronous code has finished, without blocking the main thread, allowing JavaScript to handle asynchronous operations efficiently despite being single-threaded.

+### what happens in case of setTimeout

+Recap of What Happens:
+Step 1: setTimeout is called.
+Step 2: setTimeout hands the task to the Web API to handle the timer.
+Step 3: The ID is immediately returned by setTimeout (while the timer is running).
+Step 4: The main thread continues executing the rest of the code.
+Step 5: After the timer expires, the callback is placed in the callback queue.
+Step 6: The event loop picks up the callback once the call stack is empty.
+Step 7: The callback is executed, and the result is logged.

+## how async callback is called with fetched data ? like how call back function get the data fetched . however first it passed to callback queue that don't hold fns calls instead only callback itself

+## bind , call, apply pratice.

+## practice for async fns